Sugar-Free Coconut Macaroon Recipe

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Sugar-Free Coconut Macaroon Recipe is good for low-carb or Keto eating plans and it’s also gluten-free.
-The coconut macaroons would also be approved for any phase of the original South Beach Diet (with portion control.)
+The Sugar-Free Coconut Macaroons recipe is good for low-carb or Keto eating plans and it’s also gluten-free.
+The coconut macaroons could be a once-in-a-while-treat for phase two or three of the original South Beach Diet, although this recipe is a bit high in fat for South Beach.

 Find More Recipes Like This One: